material-motion/material-motion/starmap/specifications/operators/log.md

       type: T
 ---

-# $.log specification
+# log specification

-This is the engineering specification for the `MotionObservable` operator: `$.log`.
+This is the engineering specification for the `MotionObservable` operator: `log`.

 ## Overview

-`$.log` writes any upstream value to the console and emits the value without modification.
+`log` writes any upstream value to the console and emits the value without modification.

 Example usage: